Right click here to Download this brief

 Relevance of BPOs:

 The mortgage industry – banks, lenders, mortgage servicers – have utilized BPOs for years nationwide.
 BPOs are used for a variety of reasons (click here for Common BPO Usages) and according to industry estimates, over 12 million BPOs are performed annually across the country.
 BPOs provide critical information for decisions and have been widely adopted as a valuation tool in the mortgage industry due to the fast turnaround time, cost effectiveness, and accuracy of BPOs.
-The BPO industry is a 1 billion dollar industry and the agents and brokers that perform BPOs receive an estimated 500 million dollars in revenues annually.
+The BPO industry is a 1 billion dollar industry and the agents and brokers who perform BPOs receive an estimated 500 million dollars in revenues annually.

 The FDIC and the Federal Reserve Board recognize the use of BPOs to determine the disposition of distressed properties.
 The Department of Treasury also recently recognized BPOs as a viable valuation method in the Home Affordable Modification Program which could affect 9 million homeowners nationwide.